OUUEG/ouueg.github.io/diving/easter-trip.md

 We will be diving from [Porthkerris Beach](http://porthkerris.com/) and [Mullion Cove](https://en.wikipedia.org/wiki/Mullion_Cove).
 Porthkerris is a pebble beach that drops away fairly quickly to make an ideal training site.
 There is plenty of marine life around the rocks, and the visibility is usually good.
 Porthkerris has toilets, sheltered changing areas and a hot food cafe that serves fantastic cheesy chips, pastries and many other goodies.
 Weather dependent, we will be diving every day.
 Initially, you will be diving with an instructor, but as the week progresses and you finish your qualifications, you will be able to dive with each other and explore the reefs just off the beach.

 ### Future Sign-up

 Whilst we need lots of enthusiastic new divers, realistically, we also need people who can drive the boat, sufficient instructors, and those who can tow the boat to Cornwall.
 Allocation of spaces, therefore, is not necessarily on a first-come, first-served basis, but on the basis of us being able to run the trip smoothly.
 It is also preferable that you stay as long as possible to prevent too much swapping over, but we appreciate that some may wish to stay only one weekend.
 Traditionally the first weekend and weekdays are reserved for training, and the Easter Bank Holiday weekend is reserved for fun diving only.
-A deposit (100 pounds) will be requested later on.
+A deposit (£200) will be requested after registering.

 *The sooner you pay your deposit, the higher priority you get on the kit and beds!*

 # Expedition Manual